basarat/typescript-react/03 stateful/README.md

 The key reason for having local state in a component is ofcourse that you get to manage it inside the component,

+* For example, we can call an increment member function whenever the root div is clicked.
-* For example you can add an `increment` function that uses react.component's `setState` to increment the count member of the state
+* Within the `increment` function we simply use react.component's `setState` to increment the count member of the state.

 ```js
 import * as React from 'react';